-City St George's is led by Professor Sir Anthony Finkelstein
+City St George's is led by Professor Sir Anthony Finkelstein.

-St George's School of Health and Medical Sciences currently offers a range of employee benefits:
+School of Health and Medical Sciences currently offers a range of employee benefits:

-Salary: £44,159 plus £2,162 London Allowance pa, (pro-rated for part-time staff).
-The salary range for Post 2009 CL Scale is £44,159 - £54,468 (plus £2,162 London Allowance) and appointment is usually made at the minimum point, ways or part time/job share can also be considered.
+Salary: £46,321 pa, including London Allowance (pro-rated for parttime staff).
+The salary range for Post 2009 Clinical ways or part time/job share can also be considered.
 Staff are expected to work the hours necessary to meet the requirements of the role and this will be dependent on the service area.